SCECcode/pycsep/CONTRIBUTING.md

 * Download and install git
 * Read the git documentation
 * Install a development version of PyCSEP
+* If you haven't worked with Git Forks before, make sure to read the documentation linked below.

 ## Submitting a Pull Request